-This expense relates to the accretion on the environmental reclamation liabilities.
-The expense for the current quarter is higher than the comparable period in the previous year as this is a new liability in the current year.
+This expense relates to the accretion on the environmental reclamation liability.
+The expense for the current quarter is higher than the comparable period in the previous year as this is related to a new liability in the current year.

 Consulting